Xliff/p6-GIO/README.md

 $ zef install --deps-only .
 ```

-[Optional] To build all of GLib and GIO p6-GIO directory and do:
+[Optional] To build all of p6-GLib and p6-GIO, change to the p6-GIO directory
+and run:

 ```
 scripts/dependency-build.sh